Hypocisy/RPGCoreV3-Chinese-wiki/Cast.md

 ## Channeling with casting

 Linked with casting there is the ability to channel, channeling is maintained by holding right click.
+This is entirely optional to be used.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|